velocityzen/marshmallow/README.md

 }
 ```

-#### DELETE
+#### Delete
 ```js
 {slug: "slug"}
 ```

 ## Tags
-One tag is currently supported: {% tree "slug" %} - render template is up to you and should be stored in /templates/tree/ folder under tree slug name.
+One tag is currently supported: {% tree "slug" %} - render template is up to you and should be stored in /templates/trees/ folder under tree slug name.